kuusall/dl-auto-driving-ai-system/README.md

-## 🚗 Swayatri: Deep Learning-Powered Autonomous Driving System
+## Deep Learning-Powered Autonomous Driving System

-**Swayatri** is a collection of deep learning and computer vision-based modules designed to simulate and build core functionalities of an autonomous driving system.
+A collection of deep learning and computer vision-based modules designed to simulate and build core functionalities of an autonomous driving system.
 The project focuses on providing a reliable and intelligent framework for autonomous vehicle navigation through perception, planning, and control.

 ### 🔍 Objectives

-The main goal of **Swayatri** is to explore and implement real-world autonomous vehicle concepts using modern AI and deep learning techniques.
+The main goal of is to explore and implement real-world autonomous vehicle concepts using modern AI and deep learning techniques.
 This system is broken into modular projects, each addressing a specific challenge faced by self-driving cars.

 ---